friedelschoen/gitin/README.md

 ### `findrepos`

-`findrepos` searches for git repositories, useful for scripts or automation.
+`findrepos` searches for Git repositories, useful for scripts or automation.

 ```bash
 findrepos [startdir]